SVJayanthi/MonteCarloGame/README.md

 This is a Java program with a decision-making computer player that utilizes Monte Carlo simulation methods to predict and execute moves in Tic-tac-toe.
 This program allows for a user to play against the simulation iteration of the computer.
 It has both a graphical user interface.

 ### Chinese Checkers GUI
-To run the program, open the GUI file from `/src/Gaming/GUI.java` in a Java IDE and run the interface to play the Chinese Checkers game.
+To run the program, open the GUI file from `MonteCarloGame\src\Gaming\GUI.java` in a Java IDE and run the interface to play the Chinese Checkers game.

 ## License
 Permission is hereby granted, free of charge, to any person obtaining a copy